zakeetahawi/origin.cmms/cmms/dev-docs/Run SQL command.md

-# Running a SQL Command on the Atlas CMMS Database
+# Running a SQL Command on the Origin CMMS Database

-This guide explains how to run a SQL command on the PostgreSQL database container used in the `atlas-cmms` Docker Compose setup.
+This guide explains how to run a SQL command on the PostgreSQL database container used in the `origin-cmms` Docker Compose setup.

 ## Prerequisites

 - Docker and Docker Compose installed.
-- The `atlas-cmms` stack up and running:
+- The `origin-cmms` stack up and running:

 ```bash
 docker compose up -d